Washington DC Weekend Itinerary – Perfect for 2-3 Days

 - Washington DC 3 Days Weekend Itinerary Wrap-up

 You may be wondering if 3 days is enough time to explore Washington DC or how much time you should spend in Washington DC.
-You need at least 3 days minimum to see most of Washington’s main attractions.
+While you will not see everything, I believe you need at least 3 days minimum to see most of Washington’s main attractions.

-As we go through these 3 days in DC itinerary, you will quickly see, that you are able to see a TON.
+As we go through this weekend guide, you will quickly see, that you are able to see a TON.
 You won’t be able to see it all, but it is a perfect start for a first-timer to Washington DC!

 Weekend in Washington DC: Day 1 Lincoln Memorial, National Mall, the White House, and more!